-Mendocino Wine Country is one of California’s best-kept secrets that’s void of crowds and traffic, pomp and circumstance.
-Sip through this guide to get to know the activities and the Anderson Valley wineries to sip in.
+Mendocino Wine Country is one of California’s best-kept secrets that is void of crowds and traffic, pomp and circumstance.
+Sip through this guide to get to know the activities and the Mendocino wineries to sip in.

 A big part of Mendocino’s elusiveness is the fact that it’s not exactly easy to get to.
 It’s not close to any major airports and is nearly a three-hour drive from San Francisco along some meandering country roads.
 But those who make the trek don’t regret it.